20180129 Q2 Blog3 8 Essential Skills Header

 People are only human after all, so many projects come with their fair share of (personal and professional) conflicts.
 A great project manager can defuse any conflict and create a win-win scenario for everyone.

 Time management is more than adhering to a set schedule.
-It’s also about the ability to respect your own time as well as that of your teammates.
-This means: dare to say ‘no’ when your schedule doesn’t allow it, and make your meetings super-efficient.
+It’s also about the ability to respect your own time and that of your teammates.
+This means: daring to say ‘no’ when your schedule doesn’t allow it, and making your meetings super-efficient.

 Another critical project management skill is budget management.
 Unless you’re working for a sheikh or an over-funded start-up, chances are you’ll have to account for every penny you spend.
 ‘Less is more’ is the motto of our time, so make sure you manage your project’s finances intelligently to get as many things done with as few resources as possible.

-Discover how you can take control of your projects with Teamleader’s project planning feature.
+Discover how you can take control of your projects with Teamleader Focus’ projects feature.

 The ability to control or anticipate risks is a sign that you are on top of your project.
 After all, everyone hates surprises.
 Make a list of things that could go wrong before they actually do, and come up with ways to react so the impact is as small as possible.